roblouie/js13k-typescript-starter/README.md

 and thinks you might be wanting to use those properties to set css, modify a canvas, or access element children.
 Even if you provide type information and never use these properties in that way, the minifiers are not smart enough to know this.

-To avoid lots of unminified property names in your code, avoid using these reserved words.
+To avoid lots of unminified property names in your code, avoid using these reserved words (unless of course you are doing the thing they are reserved for).
 This eslint setting will help you find any.
 It is not an exhaustive list however, and it's worth checking `dist/output.js` occasionally for non-minified properties.